roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

         yum install -y ipvsadm
         ```

-    2. Log on to an Elastic Compute Service \(ECS\) instance deployed in your cluster and run the following command to check the third value in the output:
+    2. Log on to an Elastic Compute Service \(ECS\) instance in your cluster and run the following command to check the third value in the output:

         ```
         ipvsadm -L --timeout
         ```

-        If the third value in the returned output is 10, it indicates that the timeout period of UDP sessions is modified for your cluster.
+        If the third value in the output is 10, it indicates that the timeout period of UDP sessions is modified for your cluster.

         **Note:** After the timeout period of UDP sessions is modified, wait at least 5 minutes before you proceed.